Jero-uwu/qb-weapon-tints/README.md

 🧱 Installation
-Drag & drop the qb-weapon-tints folder into your resources/ directory.
+Drag & drop the jt-weapontints folder into your resources/ directory.

-Add ensure qb-weapon-tints to your server.cfg (after qb-core).
+Add ensure jt-weapontints to your server.cfg (after qb-core).

 Make sure to define admin/god permissions using ACE.